 First Option - Join the Navy by Enlisting...

-Step 1: Go to a recruiter’s office.
+Step 1: Be able to CRUSH THE PST then go to a recruiter’s office.
 Choose a Spec Ops/Spec War Source Rating

 Be ready to visit a recruiter (see recommendations to know when you are READY) You will have to sign up for a regular Navy Source Rating (designator - like GM gunners mate or OS operations specialist) to join the Delayed Entry Program.
 Ask your local recruiter about the Navy Special Warfare / Special Operations Scout Team in your area.
-The SEAL Mentor Program no longer exists - The SCOUT Team are trained recruiters to test recruits for training by giving regularly scheduled PSTs.
+The SEAL Scout Team Program will test you in the PST.
+The SCOUT Team are trained recruiters to test recruits for training by giving regularly scheduled PSTs.
 You have to pass the PST with BEFORE Boot camp in order to change your rate to SO, or Special Operator, to be your new designation.
 However, you have to pass the ELEVATED standards of the Navy SEAL Physical Screening Test (PST) to receive your contract to attend BUDS after graduation from Boot Camp.

 Below are the minimum and recommended standards for the PST: How to Ace the PST